vladislav99dev/vladislav99dev/README.md

 # Hi there, my name is Vladislav👋
 ## Currently working @Webrika
-### Let me tell you about my learning path...
-#### I've started with freecodecamp at the beggining of my coding journey and continued with a full stack udemy course, watched the whole of it twice coding along fullStack project with lector but JavaScript was not that clear for me :(                                                                                       However, i started my journey with Bulgarian's Softuni JS courses, finished it, as last courses were BACK-END(NODE n EXPRESS) and FRONT-END(REACT)!
-Now i feel really confident in my JS skills and and writting clean code.
 #### As my lecturer was saying, you should not write comments for your code, it should be self-explanatory!
 #### Thank you for spending time visiting my profile.
 ### Have a nice day!